code-423n4/2023-06-stader/README.md

 - BidIncrement Can Be Changed Using UpdateBidIncrement() Which Affects Ongoing Auctions {Auction.sol} is known and acknowledged
 - TrustedNode Cannot Update Incorrectly Submitted Oracle Details {StaderOracle.sol} is known and acknowledged

-Below are known issue of Slither, We encourage reporting any bugs around them and not just the errors
+Below are known issues of Slither; we encourage reporting any bugs around them and not just the errors:
 - sends eth to arbitrary user
 - Reentrancy in StaderStakePoolsManager.depositETHOverTargetWeight()
 - State variables written after the call(s) {contracts/StaderStakePoolsManager.sol#241}, {contracts/PermissionlessNodeRegistry.sol#218}